MarioGomezRamos/THOx/README.md

 - writeff: if true, print coupling potential in ff.fr file (Fresco format) and states information in states.fr (to be read with FRESCO using readstates variable)

 ### NUMEROV namelist: hcm, rmaxcc, hort, method, jtmin, jtmax, skip
+  - skip (T/F): if true, skips this section
   - method: method of solution of the CC equations.
 Available options are:

          0=PC-numerov,